ShenZheng2000/DAFormer/README.md

 ```

 For the experiments in our paper (e.g. network architecture comparison,
-component ablations, ...), we use a system to automatically generate
+component ablations, ...),  -->

+We use a system to automatically generate
 and train the configs:

 ```shell